The Napa Wine Project

 Jerry and Flora planned to use the site as a retirement property and grow and sell grapes.
 However, their children, John and Julie soon became interested in resurrecting the old winery and producing their own wine.
 In 1977, the buildings were in bad shape; the Rennie Brothers Winery still had burn marks from the devastating fire 77 years prior and John recalls the roof was falling apart and the floor was still dirt (common in wineries of this era and earlier).
 John was involved in construction at the time, focusing on building mausoleums in the San Francisco Bay Area.
 Eventually he moved his construction business to the Napa Valley and over the years built or remodeled some of Napa’s most prominent wineries including Far Niente – along with restoring the stone winery on the Flora Springs property.

-Each tunnel bore is named including the longest tunnel – called Route 66.
+Each tunnel bore was named by the Komes family including the longest tunnel – called Route 66.
 The cave floor differs in elevation slightly – this is conducive for air flow.

 Those lucky enough to have met John will quickly warm to his engaging and personable character.
 He is one of the best story tellers in the valley.
 Despite most likely having told the same stories hundreds of times – he loves watching visitors react to his engaging and usually humorous tales.